kalidassmk/ePayments/README.md

 # ePayments

-This example application is the money transfer application, This is a way of architecting highly scalable and available applications that is based on microservices, Asynchronus, and Non Blocking I/O
-Applications consist of loosely coupled components that communicate Aysnchronus way.
+    This is a sample money transfer application.
+It has highly scalable, asynchronous microservices with loosely coupled compenents that communicate in a non-blocking way.

-# About the example application
+# About the sample application
     This example application provides a REST API for creating and viewing bank accounts and transferring money between them.

 There are the following  services: